syedfahimahmed/CS5350-6350_machine_learning/README.md

 - go to SVM folder
 - bash run.sh to generate results for different learning rates, C and linear, non-linear(gaussian kernel) SVM

+For Neural Networks
+- go to Neural Networks folder
+- bash run.sh to generate results for Scratch Ann and PyTorch Ann

+For Logistic Regression
+- go to Logistic Regression folder
+- bash run.sh to generate results for Logistic Regression (MAP and MLE)

 There is a run.sh file for eash folder